Table of Contents

 AI (Artificial Intelligence) is fascinating and futuristic, yet tech stalwarts like Elon Musk and Bill Gates and scientists like Stephen Hawkings have spoken about their increasing wariness of AI.
-Not denying that by facilitating automation, AI is making daily life easier in many ways, but on the professional front, job automation is fueling people’s fears of being replaced by robots.
+Not denying that by facilitating automation, AI generated content is making daily life easier in many ways, but on the professional front, job automation fuels people’s fears of being replaced by robots.

-One such job is that of content marketers or writers, who put in logical thinking, creativity, and research to create content (text) that is relatable for a reader.
-But it seems, with the advent of Generative Pre-Trained Transformer Version 3 (GPT-3), here is an AI that can produce human-like text but at a much faster speed.
-So, for content marketers, it is pivotal to understand how GPT-3 will impact the future of content marketing and SEO.
+One such job is that of content marketers or writers, who put in logical thinking, creativity, and research to create content (text) relatable for a reader.
+But it seems, with the advent of Generative Pre-Trained Transformer Version 3 (GPT-3) and other automated content writing technologies, AI can produce human-like text but at a much faster speed.
+So, it is pivotal for content marketers to understand how GPT-3 content generator will impact the future of content marketing and Search Engine Optimization (SEO).

-If you are professionally into content marketing, a digital marketing agency, a writer, or an SEO expert, you must have heard the GPT-3 buzz by now.
-Before discussing its impact on SEO and content marketing, let’s understand GPT-3 a bit more technically.
+If you are professionally into content marketing, a digital marketing agency, a writer, or an SEO expert, you must have heard the GPT-3 copywriting buzz by now.
+Before discussing its impact on SEO and content marketing, let’s understand GPT-3 content generator a bit more technically.

 Introduced by OpenAI, a San Francisco-based AI research laboratory, GPT-3 is a deep neural network that can learn by processing examples.
 It is functional as an autoregressive language model for natural language processing (NLP) systems.
 In simple words, GPT-3 is an AI-powered pre-trained language model that can automatically generate text.
 It is not the first of its kind, as we already have Microsoft’s language model, Turing NLG, NVIDIA’s Megatron, and GPT-2, the direct predecessor of GPT-3.

-But why has GPT-3 generated so much hype?
-This is because the quality of content created by GPT-3 is so high that it gets hard to distinguish it from the text written by real writers.
+But why has GPT-3 SEO generated so much hype?
+This is because the quality of automated content writing by GPT-3 copywriting is so high that it gets hard to distinguish it from the text written by real writers.

 Human vs. GPT-3 Writing